TheGreatKang/thegreatkang.github.io/_posts/2025-03-28-perfect-crime.md

 > If Thief A leaves `n` or more pieces of evidence, they will be arrested.
 > If Thief B leaves `m` or more pieces of evidence, they will be arrested.

-**Goal:** Calculate the minimum number of times Thief A needs to steal
+**Goal:** Calculate the minimum number of times Thief A needs to steal.

 Source: [Programmers - Perfect Crime](https://school.programmers.co.kr/learn/courses/30/lessons/389480)